mcmire/dotfiles/README.md

 * Enable 256-color support
 * Use mokolai color scheme (customized by yours truly)
-* Set three color columns at 72, 80, 100, and 120 characters
+* Set four color columns at 72, 80, 100, and 120 characters

 ### Whitespace